tyfried/tyfried.github.io/_portfolio/portfolio-1.md

 ### Mistakes

 The saying goes: *we learn from our mistakes*.
-Yet modern online communities of inquiry seem to focus more on broadcasting insights, and less the mistakes, bad ideas, and outliers that directly led to them.
-On the one hand, this makes sense: if your goal as a community is to accumulate knowledge as efficiently as possible, then presenting tangents will necessarily distract the audience away from your message.
+Yet online knowledge communities seem to focus more on broadcasting conclusions, and less the mistakes, disputes, and bad ideas that directly led to them.
+This makes sense: if your goal as a community is to accumulate knowledge as efficiently as possible, then presenting errant thoughts will necessarily distract the audience away from your message.
 But if your goal is to accumulate **understanding**, then these missteps require a mechanism for greater visibility.

 ### Discourse